Shaw Theatres | About Shaw

 But for new arrivals like Runme and soon after, Run Run, finding distributors and exhibitors for their brand of 'silent' movies proved a hurdle.
 As Shanghainese, they found themselves locked out of the highly protected market by the dominant dialect factions - Cantonese, Hokkien and Teochew - who controlled local film business.
 It was believed that these businessmen imported films from China directly and showed them in their cinemas.
 Very few wanted to release Shaw 'silent' films.
 Complication matters further was an alliance struck by a major exhibition circuit run by Malayan an cinema king Wang Yu Ting with Shanghai's Liuhe Film Company, a cartel boycotting Shaw films.

-Undaunted by the opposition and prejudice, both brothers struggled to carve out market share for themselves.
+Undaunted by the opposition and prejudice, Runme and later joined by Run Run, struggled to carve out a market share for themselves.

 By 1927, they began operating their own 'proper' cinema in the Tanjong Pagar district.
 This first make-shift wooden cinema was known as The Empire.
 It as sub-leased from a Mr Koong at the then enormous rent of $2000 monthly.
 In fact, they had originally tried to distribute their films into The Empire but was rejected as the cinema only showed American silent films.
 Now as proud managers of their own exhibition hall, the brothers charged 50 cents for the hard benches in front and 75 cents for the wooden chairs at back (Patrons were asked to bring their own cushions).
 The silent films were then projected onto a Normal cloth hung from the ceiling.
 During screening, individual musicians - usually pianists - were hired to accompany the action.
 These were not only to provide dramatic effects but also to mask the noise from projectors and the audience.
 Only two evening shows were screened per day.